tacobayle/tfVmwAkoK8sDemo/README.md

 ## Prerequisites:

-An orchestrator VM (connected to the mgmt network) which has terraform and govc installed:
+An orchestrator VM which has terraform and govc installed:

 - terraform:
   - version tested: